jorgeassuncao/MAID-EM/README.md

-# ESP8266 Energy Monitor
+# WEM - Wi-Fi Energy Monitor

-The **ESP Energy Monitor** is a wifi energy monitor based on a ESP8266 board that uses XTM18S (or compatible) single phase energy meter to get energy readings.
-The energy monitor is enabled with MQTT and sends readings for power (W), consumption (kWh) and accumulated consumption (kWh), but with a couple tricks you can also get apparent power (kVA) and current (A).
+The **Wi-Fi Energy Monitor** is an energy monitor based on a ESP8266 board that uses XTM18S (or compatible) single phase energy meter to get energy readings.
+The energy monitor is MQTT enabled and sends readings for power (W), consumption (kWh) and accumulated consumption (kWh), but with a couple tricks you can also get apparent power (kVA) and current (A).

 ### Version
-Current version is: _ESP Energy Monitor v0.6.6 (14/10/2017)_
+Current version is: _WEM - Wi-Fi Energy Monitor v0.6.6 (14/10/2017)_

 ### Features
 + Works on NodeMCU boards.
 [View compatible boards](https://github.com/jorgeassuncao/ESP8266-Energy-Monitor/wiki/Parts-List)